radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 5. If you already see the attribute you want to indicate as "always requested" in the list, click the ![Pencil](Media/pencil.jpg) inline with the attribute.
 Check the *Always Requested* checkbox and click **SAVE**.
 6. Click **SAVE** in the bottom right to save the page.

+An example of declaring the createTimestamp attribute as always requested is shown below.
 ![Always Requested Example](Media/always-requested-example.jpg)

 Attributes that have a checkmark in the Always Requested column are always requested by RadiantOne (in addition to all, or only attributes requested in the query – depending on if you have the *Limit attributes requested from the LDAP backend* optimization enabled or not).